Queen Isabella II

 above and below.
 Gooding #6F14 Very crude and easily identifiable forgery

-printed in pale red and dark green.
-Stamps are perforated (probably roulette)
+printed in pale red (Imperforate and Perforated) and dark green (Perforated).

-pearls appears as double lined dashes.
-None of the lines in the spandrels
+Circle of pearls appears as double lined dashes.
+None of the lines in the

-taller than the other letters.
-The ‘O’ in ‘FRANCO’ is very rounded compared
+than the other letters.
+The ‘O’ in ‘FRANCO’ is very rounded compared to a

-formed of dashes.
 The coronets are blotchy.
-Printed in dark red on hard card
+Printed in dark red on hard card stock.
+Known used

 with a value of 10-Cuartos (instead of 5-Cuartos on the issued stamp).
 The